justmarkham/DAT7/README.md

 * Kaggle In-Class competition: Predict whether a Stack Overflow question will be closed

 **Homework:**
+* Your draft paper is due on Monday!
+Please submit a link to your project repository (with paper, code, data, and visualizations) before class using the submission form.
 * **Optional:** Keep working on this competition!
 You can make up to 5 submissions per day, and the competition doesn't close until 6:30pm ET on Wednesday, August 5 (class 20).

 **Resources:**